-Yogan Muller is a PhD candidate at ENSAV La Cambre and Université libre de Bruxelles, Belgium.
+Yogan Muller is a practice-based PhD candidate at ENSAV La Cambre and Université libre de Bruxelles, Belgium.

 He articulates landscape theory and photography and takes the ongoing ecological mutations as a tremendous opportunity to redefine what we commonly call "landscape".